Alfresco/docs-alfresco/content-services/latest/admin/query-accelerator.md

 in ConfigMap `custom-queryset-config` will be mounted to `/usr/local/tomcat/shared/classes/alfresco/extension/querysets/`.

+> **Caution:**
-> From Kubernetes documentation: Caution: If there are some files in the mountPath location, they will be deleted.
+> From Kubernetes documentation: If there are some files in the mountPath location, they will be deleted.

 ## Configuration